endymion1818/deliciousreverie/src/pages/post/using-the-srcset-attribute-on-images.md

-+++
+---
-date = "2016-01-15T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Using the Srcset attribute on images" description = "So, I've been using the relatively new (and somewhat confusing) srcset attribute to serve a couple of interesting use cases lately.
-This spec is really, really useful in certain circumstances, two of which I'd like to share with you here." categories = [
+date: "2016-01-15T15:21:21+01:00"
-  "development"
+description: So, I've been using the relatively new (and somewhat confusing) srcset attribute to serve a couple of interesting use cases lately.
+This spec is really, really useful in certain circumstances, two of which I'd like to share with you here.
-]
+draft: false
-tags = [
+tags:
-    "HTML",
+- HTML
-]
+title: Using the Srcset attribute on images
-+++
+---

 **So, I've been using the relatively new (and somewhat confusing) srcset attribute to serve a couple of interesting use cases lately.
 This spec is really, really useful in certain circumstances, two of which I'd like to share with you here.**